RedL0tus/Way_to_be_vegetable/_pages/about.md

   - Kinda AOSC (Always Overuse Shell Community) [member](https://aosc.io/people/~redl0tus).
     - ~~Never done any packaging stuff.~~ XD
     - Just wrote a ugly [pakreqBot](https://github.com/AOSC-Dev/pakreqBot) for ~~executing JellyBai~~ and drew several stickers for AOSCC.
-    - I rewrote that bot, right now it's pakreqBot-ng written in Python, built with aiohttp, aiosqlite, aiogram, and so on. ~~trinity of async I/O telegram bot.~~
+    - I rewrote that bot, right now it's pakreqBot-ng written in Python with aiohttp, aiosqlite, aiogram, and so on. ~~trinity of async I/O telegram bot.~~
   - Kinda cat lover (But in fact, I never touched any cat, they just ran away when I'm trying to be close to them)(Which is pretty sad).
   - Tons of unfinished projects.
   - RAmen.